adaltas/node-csv-docs/src/md/parse/options/ltrim.md

 ## Example

-This [example](https://github.com/adaltas/node-csv/blob/master/packages/csv-parse/samples/option.ltrim.js) declare spaces around fields at multiple locations.
+This [example](https://github.com/adaltas/node-csv/blob/master/packages/csv-parse/samples/option.ltrim.js) declares spaces around fields at multiple locations.
 The ones on the left side are trimmed while the other ones are preserved.

 `embed:packages/csv-parse/samples/option.ltrim.js`